pipseed/ansible-role-docker-overlay/README.md

 ------------

 This build requires an Ubuntu 18.04 build with access to Canonical's apt repositories.
-Future releases will also include Focal (20.04)
+Future releases will also include Focal (20.04).
+This may extend to RedHat derived builds.

 Role Variables
 --------------